Last updated on 2026-05-22

 - Fishery Officer: Manages fish populations and habitats, enforcing fishing regulations to maintain sustainable practices.

-- Forestry Officer: Works to protect forest resources, ensuring sustainable management and compliance with forestry laws.
+- Forestry Officer: Works to protect forest resources, conducting inspections and ensuring compliance with forestry laws and regulations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.